mmtk/mmtk-core/docs/tutorial/Tutorial.md

 1. Make a new file under `mygc`, called `gc_works.rs`.
 2. In `mod.rs`, import `gc_works` as a module by adding the line `mod gc_works`.
-3. In `gc_works`, add the following import statements:
+3. In `gc_works.rs`, add the following import statements:
     ```rust
     use super::global::MyGC;
     use crate::policy::space::Space;